mudssrali/TFP-policy/how-we-work.md

-At the pro-Israel end of the spectrum, we want to help convert overtly genocidal conversations and extreme pro-Israel bias which is supporting amd whitewashing the genocide and occupation and oppression of the Palestinian people, into statements supporting peace and unity between the two groups.
+At the pro-Israel end of the spectrum, we want to help convert overtly genocidal conversations and extreme pro-Israel bias which is supporting amd whitewashing the genocide and occupation and oppression of the Palestinian people, into statements supporting peace and unity between all peoples in Palestine and Israel.

-On the pro-Palestinian end of the spectrum, we want to enable people concerned about the occupation, genocide, settlements, apartheid, and other Israeli oppression of Palestine, to speak up.
+On the pro-Palestinian end of the spectrum, we want to enable people concerned about the occupation, genocide, settlements, apartheid, and other Israeli oppression of Palestine, to speak up freely and without hesitation.

+Most people, however, fall in the middle, believing "it's complicated".
+We want to enable these folks to learn facts, not spin, which heavily favor the cause of Palestinian equality and freedom.

 ## Specific tech focus